aghafoor77/blockchain/README.md

 ### Create genesis block
 For creating genesis block, run following command.
 Please note when you execute this command, it will ask for various options in sequence and in each option, please provide recommended input.

-Open a new Terminal and then execute folloiwng command
+Open a new Terminal and then execute following command

 ```
 $ puppet